GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 == 2.3 Data for migraine prediction using machine learning

 During the literature review of previous studies investigating migraine prediction using machine learning, we found only two studies @machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable.
 The health metrics used in both studies are outlined below.
 It is worth noting that several health metrics were included in either study, such as hours of working out @forecasting-migraine-with-ml-based-on-diary-wearable and step count @machine-learning-wearable-technology.
 We also found studies @migraine-review-general-practice, @triggers-protectors-predictors, @forecasting-migraine that examined different triggers (internal and external factors) such as weather, diet, and hormonal changes that could be valuable in predicting migraine episodes, but none of these were included in the studies that combined migraine prediction with machine learning.

-== 2.4 Wearables and datastores

-We decided that the framework should target native health data stores because they provide a unified API for extracting health data that is not affected by third-party wearables.
-Since Android holds 71.9% of the global market share and iOS 27.68% @mobile-os-market, Google Health Connect and Apple HealthKit are the native data stores we primarily target.
-During the validation of the framework, we will perform experiments using Apple Watch, Google Fitbit, and Garmin smartwatches as providers of health data to the native datastores.
-The selection of wearables was determined by available resources and the aim for reasonable coverage of common wearables.

 #table(
   columns: (1fr, auto, auto, auto),